keu/docs/astro/runtime-image-architecture.md

 | `AIRFLOW_CORE_PARALLELISM`                                      | The maximum number of task instances that can run concurrently for each scheduler in your Deployment.                                                                                       | `[number-of-running-workers-for-all-worker-queues] * [max-tasks-per-worker]` |
 | `AIRFLOW__KUBERNETES_EXECUTOR__WORKER_PODS_CREATION_BATCH_SIZE` | The number of worker Pods that can be created each time the scheduler parses DAGs.
 This setting limits the number of tasks that can be scheduled at one time.                               | `16`                                                                         |

-## Astro monitoring DAG
+## Astro monitoring DAG (Hybrid only)

-Astro Runtime includes a monitoring DAG that is pre-installed in the Docker image and enabled for all Astro Deployments.
+Astro Runtime includes a monitoring DAG that is pre-installed in the Docker image and enabled for all Deployments on Astro Hybrid.
 In addition to generating Deployment health and metrics functionality, this DAG allows the Astronomer team to monitor the health of your data plane by enabling real-time visibility into whether your workers are healthy and tasks are running.

 The `astronomer_monitoring_dag` runs a simple bash task every 5 minutes to ensure that your Airflow scheduler and workers are functioning as expected.
 If the task fails twice in a row or is not scheduled within a 10-minute interval, Astronomer support receives an alert and will work with you to troubleshoot.
 The DAG runs and appears in the Airflow UI only on Astro Deployments.